 Noah let fly a raven through an access hatch, but the waters continued to swell for another five months.
-Finding no place to land, it returned to Noah.
+Finding no place to land, it returned.

-Seven months later, the mammoth vessel and its living cargo lodged itself in a cleft on Mount Ararat, and for three months the waters continued to drain outward into the seas.
+Seven months later, the large vessel and its living cargo lodged itself in a cleft on Mount Ararat, and for three months the waters continued to drain outward into the seas.

-After spending almost a year on the boat, Noah released a dove, but it too returned.
-He released the dove again seven days later, this time with an olive leaf in its beak.
-After another seven days, he released the dove for a third time, the last Noah saw of the dove.
+After spending about a year on the boat, Noah released a dove, but it too returned.
+He rereleased the dove seven days later, and this time the dove returned with an olive leaf in its beak.
+After another seven days, he released the dove for the third time.
+Noah never saw the dove again.

-Noah and his family decided it was safe to disembark.
-They had lived in the floating house for a year and two months, and their claustrophobia was full blown.
+Noah and his family decided it was safe to disembark from the great boat.
+They had lived in the floating house for a year and two months, and by that time, their claustrophobia was full blown.

-This gesture so pleased God that he said, “I’ll never again curse the earth or destroy all creatures because of humankind.
-The human heart is hell bent from an early age and needs saving.
-May the seasons endure indefinitely.
+This gesture so pleased God that He said, “I’ll never again curse the earth or destroy all creatures because of humankind.
+The human heart is hell-bent from an early age and needs supernatural help.
+May the seasons endure.
 I’ll provide a way of promise, hope, and salvation.”

-Then God made a new promise between himself and humankind.
+Then God made a new promise between Himself and humankind.
 “Multiply yourselves and populate the whole earth.
 From this day, the animal kingdom will fear you, for they are now yours for food.
-I gave Adam and Eve the gardens; I now give you everything.
+I gave Adam and Eve the gardens; I now provide you with everything.
 However, don’t eat the blood of animals.
 Blood is life.
-For that matter, whoever causes human bloodshed will pay with his own blood.
-A life for a life.
-The image of God is encoded in human blood.”
+For that matter, whoever causes human bloodshed will pay with his blood.
+I have encoded My image in human blood.”